The right Wallpaper adhesive

 Not adhering to soak time can cause freshly hung wallpaper to bubble or crease.
 When glue is applied to wallpaper it expands.
 The right soak time allows the wallpaper to expand to its maximum width once an adhesive has been applied.
 If a wallpaper is not allowed the right time to soak it may continue to expand on the wall, causing creases in the wallpaper and possibly even expansion bubbles.

 Common causes of wallpaper adhesion problems

-Our high tech adhesives are reliable and issues rarely occur when used correctly.
-However, there are some possibilities for failure when using any kind of adhesives.
-Failure can be defined as no adhesion upon cure, reduced adhesive strength or loss of adhesion over time.
-Finding the cause of a weakness can sometimes become difficult, especially when the problem is intermittent or it started after a long period of success.
+Our high-tech adhesives are reliable and issues rarely occur when used correctly.
+However, there are some possibilities for failure when using any kind of adhesive.
+Failure can be defined as no adhesion upon cure, reduced adhesive strength, or loss of adhesion over time.
+Finding the cause of weakness can sometimes become difficult, especially when the problem is intermittent or it starts after a long period of success.
 There are a number of standard issues that should be considered to determine the cause of a failure.

-Contamination should be one of the first consideration.
-Any soiling or grease, oil or other impurity on the surface can potentially cause loss of adhesion.
+Contamination should be one of the first considerations.
+Any soiling or grease, oil, or other impurity on the surface can potentially cause loss of adhesion.
 Dirty substrates are an obvious potential problem but contamination can be inadvertent.
 Tools such as the mixing bucket may have been improperly cleaned.

 As earlier stated, intermittent problems are the hardest to detect cause, and resolve.
 These are almost always due to a factor other than the wallpaper adhesive.
 Of course, a batch of adhesive may have been produced incorrectly but this is actually very rare.
 Because our reputable manufacturers use reliable raw materials and process controls to ensure a consistent finished product.